joergmlpts/btrfs-home-directory-snapshots/README.md

 Created snapshot /home/etest/.snapshots/2020-11-26_20:59:07.
 ```

-When we list the subvolumes after creating snapshots of encrypted home directories, there will be names like this:
+When we list the subvolumes after creating snapshots of encrypted home directories, there will be a name like this:

 ```
 # btrfs subvolume list /